microsoft/qsharp/katas/content/single_qubit_measurements/index.md

 >
 >Thus, as before, the probability of measuring $b_0$ is $|P_0\ket\psi|^2 = |c_0|^2$, and the probability of measuring $b_1$ is $|P_1\ket\psi|^2 = |c_1|^2$.
 Similarly, one can verify that the post-measurement outcomes are also $\ket{b_0}$ and $\ket{b_1}$ respectively (up to unobservable global phases).
 >
->Although the projector formalism for single-qubit systems may seem superfluous, its importance will become clear later, while considering measurements for multi-qubit systems.
+>Although the projector formalism for single-qubit systems may seem superfluous, its importance will become clear later while considering measurements for multi-qubit systems.

 ## Arbitrary basis measurements implementation
 In the previous section, we discussed measurements in Pauli bases using the built-in `Measure` operation.
-We will now show that using just unitary rotation matrices and computation basis measurements it is always possible to measure a qubit in any orthogonal basis.
+We will now show that it is always possible to measure a qubit in any orthogonal basis using just unitary rotation matrices and computation basis measurements.

 Consider a state $ \ket \psi = c_0 \ket {b_0} + c_1 \ket {b_1} $ which we would like to measure in an orthonormal basis $\{ \ket{b_0}, \ket{b_1}\}$.
 First, we construct the following unitary matrix:
 $$